 Floyd Highway N./ E. Main St., extends northeast toward Roanoke, not quite an hour away.
-First it climbs a short rise in front of the Courthouse, then falls a mile or so before swerving to the left, passes the town limits, and continues ‘way out in the country to cross the Little River (not far from its origin).
+First it climbs a short rise in front of the Courthouse, then falls a mile or so before swerving to the left, passes the town limits, and continues ‘way out in the country to cross the Little River not far from its upland origin.
 Then it splits the vaguely defined areas of Check and Copper Hill before winding down a mountain to the Roanoke Valley.
 Just off the pavement of Rt.
 221 N., the Check Country Store sells gas from two very modest pumps.
 The clerk can pull a rope by a sort of collar-handle and open the door for customers.
 Please click for a video, courtesy of Danica.

-In the opposite direction Rt.
+In the opposite direction from The Stoplight, Rt.
 221/Floyd Hwy.
 S./W. Main St. runs downhill and southwest to cross Dodd Creek.
-From The Stoplight a bicyclist can push off with feet on the handlebars, then whiz down a mile-long hill that features a blind curve cut from the steep northern rise, the earlier course of Rt.
-221 (Chapter 22, “Roads of Erstwhile”).
+From the light a bicyclist could push off with feet on the handlebars, then whiz down a mile-long hill that features a blind curve cut from the steep northern rise, the earlier course of Rt.
+221 (Chapter 9, “Roads to Erstwhile”).
 A couple of decades and many cars fewer, I was told, a contingent of boys would skate-board from the Stoplight to the the Hop-In, predecessor to the West End Market.
-At the bottom of the hill is a bridge that crosses Dodd Creek as it flows from the left and Epperly Mill.
+At the bottom of the hill is a bridge that crosses Dodd Creek as it flows from the left and the defunct Epperly Mill.
 The creek continues through through muddy, vegetation-tangled banks, then disappears toward the bridge over Penn Road NW, where it twists rightward toward the West Fork of the Little River. (“Floyd Highway,” lent to me by Margie Keith, is an instrumental number on a CD called Seasons, by Bill Adams, © 2006 Blueview Records, LLC.)